andreluizlima/conversor_moedas/README.md

 # conversor_moedas

 ## Description
-This is a simple Coin Converter App made in Flutter
+This is a simple Coin Converter Example App made in Flutter

 ## Details
 ```diff